 Day 3: Namche Bazaar acclimatization day (trek to Thame and Khumjung, the green village)

 Day 5: Tengboche to Dingboche

-Day 6: Dingboche acclimatisation day (hike to Chhukung or Nagarzhang Peak)
+Day 6: Dingboche acclimatization day (hike to Chhukung or Nagarzhang Peak)

 Day 7: Dingboche to Lobuche Village

-Day 8: Reach Everest Base Camp crossing the Changri Glacier and return to Gorak Shep.
+Day 8: Reach Everest Base Camp cross the Changri Glacier and return to Gorak Shep.